John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 ## EPIC Expense and Expenses using database

 * Expense and Expenses work as per stories
-* HomeBudget constructor modified to only use the database.
+* HomeCalendar constructor modified to only use the database.

 ### Retrieve expenses

-As a user of the Budget API,
+As a user of the Calendar API,
 I am able to retrieve expenses that have been previously stored in a database so I can access them in a scalable, maintainable manner.

 **Assumptions**